1 History

 8.2 Marine Vessels

 Though LNG carriers have long used their cargo as a source of highly efficient propulsion, the environmentally cognizant market is increasingly adopting LNG as a cleaner source of bunkering fuel that presents the additional benefit of a decrease in operating costs.
 This LNG powered fleet includes a diverse range of vessels: ferries, patrol ships, tug boats, oil and chemical tankers, as well as platform supply vessels.
-Long term benefits of converting existing oil powered ships to LNG is clear, particularly considering emission regulations but initial investment costs are high.
+The long-term benefits of converting existing oil-powered ships to LNG are clear, particularly considering emission regulations, but initial investment costs are high.
 Scrubbers and other technology can reduce emissions while increasing operational costs significantly.
 Vessels purpose-built to fully operate on LNG fuel will play a vital role in moving towards an environmentally friendly transportation and trade industry.
 The world’s largest cruise ship operator, Carnival Corporation, made history in December of 2018 with the first fully LNG-fueled cruise ship; seven more of these ships are set to follow between now and 2022[11].

 8.3 Trucks (Commercial Market)

-Nearly 27 million natural gas vehicles (NGV) are currently in operation around the world, most of these vehicles are engaged in commercial and fleet operations – with sound reason [14].
+Nearly 27 million natural gas vehicles (NGV) are operating worldwide; most are engaged in commercial and fleet operations – with sound reason [14].
 LNG and CNG (Compressed Natural Gas)fueled vehicles advance a sizeable list of benefits for commercial operations.
-CNG and LNG fueled vehicles share the advantages of considerably lower particulate and greenhouse gas emissions, reduced engine wear, increased safety and theft prevention, up to 50 percent noise reduction, comparable or less expense than diesel, and simple gasoline or diesel to natural gas engine conversions (or bi-fuel engine conversions).
-There are however, tremendous differences in these technologies: fuel cost, fueling equipment, capital cost, tanks, pumps, and hazards.
-Some of the key differences as a fuel for commercial vehicles rest on the nature of these two technologies.
-LNG for instance, is more than twice as energy dense as CNG, and can travel up to 2.4 times the distance than a CNG fueled truck, allowing for a much greater range of transportation.
-While CNG fueled vehicles have made some headway with fleet vehicles in the inner city, extra-urban use is stymied by the limited energy storage volume.
-The bulk of data regarding LNG trucks in the commercial market come from Asian countries and North America; currently more than 3,600 LNG fueled trucks operate in North America and upwards of 100,000 LNG vehicles are in use throughout China.
-Evaluations of the performances of various types of trucks, including dump trucks, buses, freight transporters, and others have been conducted in these countries, demonstrating variables such as travel range to tank size ratios, recharging time, and weight saving capacity of LNG fueled trucks in contrast to CNG fueled trucks.
-A dump truck, BelAZ-75485, with a LNG 560-liter fuel tank, stores the LNG equivalent of nearly twenty seven CNG cylinders, saving over 2,000 kgs of carrying capacity.
-A LNG bus operating in Beijing with a 335-liter fuel tank routinely travels 450 km without stopping to refuel.
-Similarly, an LNG fueled freighter truck traveling between the U.S. and Canada with a 680-liter fuel tank could travel 800km before refueling[10].
-The refueling time of LNG is roughly 1/3 to 1/5 compared to that of CNG fueled vehicles.
-Currently, manufacturers of LNG trucks offer such vehicles with operating ranges of over 1100 km.
-The use of LNG powered commercial vehicles is increasing worldwide, as emission standards improve, and more effective methods of energy are pursued.
+CNG and LNG-fueled vehicles share the advantages of considerably lower particulate and greenhouse gas emissions, reduced engine wear, increased safety and theft prevention, up to 50 per cent noise reduction, comparable or less expense than diesel, and simple gasoline or diesel to natural gas engine conversions (or bi-fuel engine conversions).
+There are, however, tremendous differences in these technologies: fuel cost, fueling equipment, capital cost, tanks, pumps, and hazards.
+Some key differences as a fuel for commercial vehicles rest on the nature of these two technologies.
+LNG, for instance, is more than twice as energy-dense as CNG and can travel up to 2.4 times the distance than a CNG-fueled truck, allowing for a much greater range of transportation.
+While CNG-fueled vehicles have made some headway with fleet vehicles in the inner city, extra-urban use is stymied by the limited energy storage volume.
+Most data regarding LNG trucks in the commercial market comes from Asian countries and North America; currently, more than 3,600 LNG-fueled trucks operate in North America, and upwards of 100,000 LNG vehicles are in use throughout China.
+Evaluations of the performances of various types of trucks, including dump trucks, buses, freight transporters, and others, have been conducted in these countries, demonstrating variables such as travel range to tank size ratios, recharging time, and weight saving capacity of LNG-fueled trucks in contrast to CNG fueled trucks.
+A dump truck, BelAZ-75485, with an LNG 560-litre fuel tank, stores the LNG equivalent of nearly 27 CNG cylinders, saving over 2,000 kgs of carrying capacity.
+An LNG bus operating in Beijing with a 335-litre fuel tank routinely travels 450 km without stopping to refuel.

 8.4 Cars (Domestic Market)

-While the spotlight for LNG fueled vehicles is on heavy duty trucks, the potential it represents for the domestic market is not easily dismissed.
-The same advantages listed above for NGV vs. gasoline fueled vehicles apply to the domestic market.
+While the spotlight for LNG-fueled vehicles is on heavy-duty trucks, the potential it represents for the domestic market is not easily dismissed.
+The same advantages for NGV vs. gasoline-fueled vehicles apply to the domestic market.
 The domestic market has mostly experimented with bi-fuel CNG vehicles, which only partially run on natural gas.
 As with diesel engines, standard gasoline engines can be easily converted to run entirely on CNG or LNG.
-LNG has a few distinct advantages when it comes to the future of automobile fuels.
+LNG has a few distinct advantages regarding the future of automobile fuels.
 Commercial fueling stations for each technology create unique demands which are highly strenuous for CNG.
-Utility infrastructure, capital, electricity, and the expensive, high pressure tank requirements for CNG stations would be prohibitive in establishing the necessary availability of commercial stations in addition to the fact that refuel times range from hours (fast fuel systems) to days (slow or home fuel systems) [16].
+Utility infrastructure, capital, electricity, and the expensive, high-pressure tank requirements for CNG stations would be prohibitive in establishing the necessary availability of commercial stations in addition to the fact that refuel times range from hours (fast fuel systems) to days (slow or home fuel systems) [16].
 Slow-fill stations would be economically competitive (in an operational sense) with LNG fuel stations but would require many hours to fill a CNG tank.
-Theoretically, CNG filling stations could be connected to city gas lines to allow home fueling of a CNG powered vehicle using a gas compressor (with the vehicle tank acting as a home energy storage device).
-As developments further the production of biogas, natural gas (thus LNG) is assured a crucial role in the further development of renewable, green energy resources.
+Theoretically, CNG filling stations could be connected to city gas lines to allow home fueling of a CNG-powered vehicle using a gas compressor (with the vehicle tank acting as a home energy storage device).
+As developments further biogas production, natural gas (LNG) is assured to play a crucial role in developing renewable, green energy resources.

 Business Case for LNG As Vehicle Fuel